Yinfei/yinfei.github.com/_posts/2016-03-01-rack-and-nothing-else.md

 run Rack::URLMap.new(routes)
 ```
 <br/>
 Seeing this should scream at you that we should do it dynamically.
-Doing so would not neccessitate
+Doing so would not necessitate
 to update the code to build its route after its addition to the project.
 Which would be a considerable
 waste of time.